“When we think about how people work, the naive intuition we have is that people are like rats in a maze” -Dan Airely

 What happens here is that these employees become so focused on the mundane everyday task (that they’ve most probably completed in the same way for the past 5 years) they have lost sight of the overall business goals.
 Or, even worse, they don’t lose sight because they never had the “right” to know these goals in the first place.

-In a time where (thanks to the proliferation of information online) consumers and employees are much smarter and therefore more intuitive than ever, there’s no more room for secrets and closed doors.
+In a time where consumers and employees are much smarter and more intuitive than ever, there’s no room for secrets and closed doors.
+You need to show your employees the bigger picture.

-Whilst you might think it’s of the utmost importance to maintain secrecy at a board level, there’s nothing more demotivating to a member of staff than the words “it’s above your pay grade”.
+Whilst you might think it’s of the utmost importance to maintain secrecy at a board level, there’s nothing more demotivating than the words “it’s above your pay grade”.

-If you want your company to work- you need your employees to work as hard as they can, to get you to where you want to be.
-Unfortunately it seems that although companies are on the side of consumers, they seem to be missing the fact that your employees are people to, that need not only monetary compensation – but genuine gratification.
+If you want your company to work- you need your employees to work as hard as they can.
+Unfortunately it seems that companies seem to be missing the point that employees are customers too.

 They are not numbers.
 They are living, breathing human beings.
 It is not just money to buy a new house or car that brings employees into the office everyday.
 As humans, everyone needs some kind of moral motivation to enable them to continue repeating the same tasks day in and day out.

-In business there is an assumption the main motivation is money and we forget to ensure that employees also want to add meaning to their lives.
+In business there is an assumption the main motivation is money.
+We forget to ensure that employees also want to add meaning to their lives.
 I mean, who is going to work hard towards something when they can’t see or don’t know the end result?

 The simple answer is- they’re not.
 This is why large companies are struggling.
-Focusing on how to increase their profits in the easiest way possible, they’re forgetting about the people who bring in the bacon.
+Focusing on how to increase their profits, they’re forgetting about the people who bring in the bacon.